kheeklab/privacyidea-docker/README.md

 This is a build environment to build a docker image for privacyIDEA base on [official NGINX image](https://hub.docker.com/_/nginx) and [PrivacyIDEA](https://github.com/privacyidea/privacyidea)

+**Disclaimer**: The respective trademarks mentioned in the offering are owned by the respective companies.
+We do not provide commercial license of any of these products.
+This listing has an open source license. privacyIDEA is run and maintained by NetKnights, that is a completely and separate project from Khalibre.

 ## The image
 The docker image is a self contained Debain with privacyIDEA installed, which will run on every distribution.